garvbox/energy-reporting/README.md

 ## Planned Improvements

-* The energy stats gathering could be made generic and support multiple backends, a library will be built to share common components here
+* The energy stats gathering could be made generic and support multiple backends, a library will be built to share common components here.
+The `energy_reporting` package is added as a placeholder
 * We will need more advanced configuration for energy rates and external sources
 * A WebUI will be handy for inputting variable data like rates that cannot be pre-seeded